joegreene/CS_121_Fall_2014/References/Helpful Link List/README.md

 Various topics regarding helpful links.

 #### Apps for Android and Apple
 I own an Android phone and know of a few applications that might help during the semester.
-I don't own an iPhone or Apple products so I can't help others there.
+I don't own an iPhone or any Apple products so I can't help others there.

 NOTE: I wouldn't recommend trying to program on a phone.
 More of a personal preference, but I much prefer a physical keyboard to a touch-screen keyboard.
-It's doable, but not advisable.
+It's doable, but not advised.

 All the applications below are free (and initially intended to be free).